nedamzd/VBA-Challange/README.md

 # VBA-Challange
 # VBA Homework: The VBA of Wall Street

-Note : My desktop memory does not allow me to eun the script on the large data_set (multiple_year_stock_data).
+Note : My desktop memory does not allow me to run the script on the large data_set (multiple_year_stock_data).
 I kept recieveing the error (Excel not responding).
-I attached the screen shot of alphabetical_testing.
+I attached the screenshot of alphabetical_testing.

 ## Background